 Statencollege Hoorn

-This national monument was once built as a State College for the Committeed Councils of West Friesland and the North Quarter.
-Now it is part of the Westfries Museum.
-Together, the collection and the building tell the story of the seventeenth century.
-Originally there were several houses on this site, including probably one of the first stone houses of Hoorn; the Proostenhuis.
-The late medieval vaulted cellar is one of the few remnants of this building.
+This national monument was built in the 17th century as a State College for the Committeed Councils of West Friesland and the North Quarter.
+Today it is part of the Westfries Museum.
+Together, the collection and the building tell the story of the 17th century.
+Originally, several houses stood on this spot, including one of the first stone houses of Hoorn: the Proostenhuys.
+The late medieval vaulted cellar is one of the few remnants of this house.

 Location